-- You can use the Apply Strategy Template node only if you have the Asset Strategy Management license. - Even if the execution of the Apply Strategy Template node is successful, the specified template is applied to the asset or asset strategy only if the policy containing the node is successfully executed.
+- You can access the Apply Strategy Template node only if the Asset Strategy Management license is active in your APM system. - Even if the execution of the Apply Strategy Template node is successful, the specified template is applied to the asset or asset strategy only if the policy containing the node is successfully executed.